 - Jewish Family Service of San Diego — Accepting grocery items and household goods to deliver to seniors.

-- Paul’s PACE (Program of All Inclusive Care of the Elderly) – Accepting food, household goods, hygiene supplies, incontinence products, and personal care items for homebound low-income seniors.
+- St. Paul’s PACE (Program of All Inclusive Care of the Elderly) – Accepting food, household goods, hygiene supplies, incontinence products, and personal care items for homebound low-income seniors.
 Three drop-off locations in San Diego.
+Learn more about PACE Program.

 - San Diego Rescue Mission – Accepting clothing for men, women, and children as well as hygiene supplies.